PSA Annual Awards

 Have you been impressed by an individual that has provided a unique perspective via the arts to help the public better understand and interpret contemporary politics?

-Is there a journalist, broadcaster or political commentator who should be acknowledged for conveying reasoned and prescient opinion, asking pertinent questions or debunking misinformation with credible and astute analysis or reportage?
+Is there a journalist or broadcaster who should be acknowledged for conveying reasoned and prescient opinion, asking pertinent questions, debunking misinformation, and providing credible and astute analysis or reportage?

 Nominations will be considered and winners chosen by a specially convened Awards Committee, chaired by Professor Angelia Wilson, Chair of the PSA.

-The winners will be announced at the PSA Annual Awards Dinner and Ceremony on Tuesday 5th December at Church House, Westminster and will be filmed by BBC Parliament.
+The winners will be announced at the PSA Annual Awards Dinner and Ceremony on Tuesday 5th December at Church House, Westminster.
+The event will be hosted by Jon Snow of Channel 4 News and filmed by BBC Parliament.
+PSA members will have the opportunity to attend via entering a members' ballot later this year.

 PSA Awards 2016